-- Implement a two year pause and review of the plan to scrap most BTECs.
-For a substantial number of young people, applied general qualifications (AGQs) like BTECs provide a more effective route to higher education or skilled employment than A levels or T levels.
-The announcement by the Secretary of State on 24 July 2024 unfortunately does nothing to alleviate the uncertainty facing young people, providers and employers.
-The government should urgently extend the review period and confirm that students can enrol on all 134 existing AGQs up to and including the 2026/27 academic year.
-This will avoid a sharp increase in the number of young people disengaging from education and generate a significant cost saving for the public purse. - Place responsibility for higher education teaching, research and innovation in England with a single government minister.
-This will help ensure a more holistic view of higher education, research and innovation that also recognises the economic contribution of universities. - Reverse cuts to foundation year fees.
-The planned fee cap for OfS price group D subjects will reduce the availability and choice of integrated foundation year provision, which has an excellent track record of enabling progression to higher level study.
+- Implement an immediate pause to the defunding of BTECs and other applied general qualifications (AGQs).
+AGQs such as BTECs provide an effective route to higher education and skilled employment, particularly for less advantaged learners.
+The focused review of qualifications (including AGQs) due to conclude by the end of 2024 does not provide schools and colleges with the certainty they need to plan what they can deliver in 2025/26 and to provide effective information, advice, and guidance to prospective students.
+To avoid young people being disadvantaged by these reforms, the government should urgently confirm that students will be able to enrol on all existing AGQs up to and including the 2025/26 academic year. - Put mechanisms in place to ensure effective join-up between higher education teaching, research and innovation.
+With responsibility for higher education teaching and research split between two ministers and departments, there is a need to ensure the government takes a holistic view of higher education, research and innovation that recognises the economic contribution of universities. - Reverse cuts to foundation year fees.
+The planned fee cap for OfS Price Group D subjects will reduce the availability and choice of integrated foundation year provision, which has an excellent track record of enabling progression to higher level study.
 This will compound the negative effects of early specialisation that is a feature of the post-16 system, particularly for disadvantaged learners and those with special educational needs. - Establish an independent expert panel to help develop, implement, and champion the post-16 education strategy.
 It is crucial that the strategy is developed in consultation with a wide group of education and training stakeholders, including professional and technical universities.

-In the longer-term it should:
+In the longer-term: